nussjustin/dev.urandom.sh/content/posts/2022/10/19/mysql-in.md

 ]
 ```

-With this we could do something like this:
+With this we could do something like the following:

 ```sql
 SELECT *